arielsalminen/TinyNav.js/README.md

 # TinyNav.js
 ### Responsive navigation plugin that weights just ~300bytes

-TinyNav.js is a tiny jQuery plugin (296 bytes gzipped) that converts `<ul>` and `<ol>` navigation to a select menu.
-It might not provide as many options as other similar plugins, but at least it's _very tiny_.
+TinyNav.js is a tiny jQuery plugin (296 bytes gzipped) that converts `<ul>` and `<ol>` navigations to a select boxes on small screen.
+It also automatically selects the current page and adds `selected="selected"` for that item.

+This isn't the first plugin to help with this task and I'm not saying that it provides a lot of options that you can configure, but I think that none of the others are this small.

 Usage Instructions and demo